algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ## Available Libraries

 Algorithmia makes a number of libraries available to make algorithm development easier.
-We support three language versions, with more to come:
+We support three Python versions, with more to come:

 1. <a href="https://docs.python.org/2/">Python 2.7.13 language and standard library</a>, for both CPU and GPU algorithms
 2. <a href="https://docs.python.org/3/">Python 3.5.3 language and standard library</a>, CPU and GPU